 Depending on the nature of your crime and how the person or company accusing you wants to proceed, the punishments can become even more serious.
 You don’t have time to think about what you want to do when you’re accused of a crime like this.
 You must call an attorney right away to get the best defense possible.

 Call an Attorney Right Away

 The most important thing you should do if you are accused of breaking the law in this manner is contact an attorney.
 Once you are arrested for this crime, you face indictment, which is serious.
 A grand jury must find you guilty of breaking this law, and prosecutors like to do this as quickly as possible.
 Calling an attorney right away is the only way to ensure you are given a fair chance at proving your case.
-If the attorney prosecuting you feels he or she has a solid case, they will rush the grand jury into a decision right away, which is almost impossible to reverse.
+If the attorney prosecuting you feels he or she has a solid case, such as you stealing clothing from a clothing manufacturer, they will rush the grand jury into a decision right away, which is almost impossible to reverse.